History of Wall Street in Timeline

 2008: Wall Street firms employed close to 200,000 persons

-2009: Bank of America Acquires Merrill Lynch
+2009: Bank of America Buys Merrill Lynch

-In 2009, Oliver Stone commented on how the film "Wall Street" had an unexpected cultural influence, causing many young people to choose Wall Street careers because of the film.
+In 2009, Oliver Stone commented how the film "Wall Street" had an unexpected cultural influence, causing many young people to choose Wall Street careers because of the film.

 2009: Wall Street Employment Wages in New Jersey

-In 2009, Wall Street employment wages were paid in the amount of almost $18.5 billion in New Jersey, contributing $39.4 billion or 8.4 percent to the state's gross domestic product.
+In 2009, the Wall Street employment wages were paid in the amount of almost $18.5 billion in New Jersey, contributing $39.4 billion or 8.4 percent to the state's gross domestic product.

-2009: Wall Street Profits and Bonuses Controversy
+2009: Criticism of Wall Street Bonuses

-2010: Resurrection of the area
+2010: Resurrection of Wall Street

 From 2007 to 2010, New Jersey lost 7.9 percent of its employment base in the financial services sector due to the fallout of the subprime mortgage crisis.

-2010: Subprime Mortgage Crisis Fallout
+2010: Subprime Mortgage Crisis Continues

 From 2007 to 2010, Wall Street financing was blamed as one of the causes of the subprime mortgage crisis.
+The U.S. government implemented the Troubled Asset Relief Program (TARP) to bail out banks.

-2010: Scaramucci's Piñata Comment to Obama
+2010: Scaramucci's Piñata Analogy

-2010: Manhattan Property Rebound and Bonuses
+2010: Rebounding Property Prices and Bonuses

 September 2011: Occupy Wall Street movement

-2012: The securities industry
+2012: City's securities industry

 August 2013: City's securities industry

-June 30, 2018: Market capitalization of listed companies
+June 30, 2018: NYSE market capitalization